 Q: What types of questions can I ask Amazon Kendra?

-- Descriptive questions: “How do I connect my Echo Plus to my network?” or “How do I obtain tax benefits for lower income families?” where the answer could be a sentence, passage, or an entire document.
+- Descriptive question: “How do I connect my Echo Plus to my network?”
+The answer could be a sentence, a passage, or an entire document.

-- Keyword searches: “Health Benefits” or “IT Help Desk”, where the intent and scope are not very clear.
-Kendra will leverage its deep learning models to return relevant documents in these cases.
+- Keyword searches: “Health Benefits” or “IT Help Desk.”
+In cases where the intent and scope are not clear, Amazon Kendra will use its deep learning models to return relevant documents.

-Q: What if my data does not contain the precise answer Amazon Kendra is looking for?
+Q: What if my data doesn’t contain the precise answer Amazon Kendra is looking for?

-A: When your data does not contain a precise answer to a question, Kendra returns a list of the most relevant documents ranked by its deep learning models.
+When your data doesn’t contain a precise answer to a question, Amazon Kendra returns a list of the most-relevant documents ranked by its deep learning models.

 Q: What types of questions will Amazon Kendra be unable to answer?

-A: Kendra does not yet support questions for which the answers require cross-document passage aggregation or calculations.
+Amazon Kendra does not yet support questions where the answers require cross-document passage aggregation or calculations.

-Q: How do developers get up and running with Amazon Kendra?
+Q: How do I get up and running with Amazon Kendra?

-A: The Kendra console provides the easiest way to get started.
-You can point Kendra at unstructured and semi-structured documents like FAQs stored in S3.
+The Amazon Kendra console provides the easiest way to get started.
+You can point Amazon Kendra at unstructured and semi-structured documents such as FAQs stored in Amazon S3.
 After ingestion, you can start testing Kendra by typing queries directly in the “search” section of the console.
-You can then deploy Kendra search in two easy ways: (1) use the visual UI editor in our Experience Builder (no code required), or (2) implement the Amazon Kendra API using a few lines of code, or by copying code samples provided in the console to speed up API implementation.
+You can then deploy Amazon Kendra search in two easy ways: (1) use the visual UI editor in our Experience Builder (no code required), or (2) implement the Amazon Kendra API using a few lines of code for more-precise control.
+Code samples are also provided in the console to speed up API implementation.

 Q: How can I customize Amazon Kendra to better fit my company’s domain or business specialty?

-A: Kendra offers domain specific expertise for IT, pharma, insurance, energy, industrial, financial services, legal, media and entertainment, travel and hospitality, health, human resources, news, telecommunications, and automotive.
-You can further fine tune and extend Kendra's domain-specific understanding by providing your own synonym lists (coming soon).
-You just upload a file with your specific terminology and Kendra will use these synonyms to enrich user searches.
+Amazon Kendra offers domain-specific expertise for IT, pharma, insurance, energy, industrial, financial services, legal, media and entertainment, travel and hospitality, health, human resources, news, telecommunications, and automotive.
+You can further fine-tune and extend Kendra's domain-specific understanding by providing your own synonym lists.
+Simply upload a file with your specific terminology, and Amazon Kendra will use these synonyms to enrich user searches.